Day one - Newport

 An indoor market with an oval shaped roof framed with lots of glass windows.

-Glynn Vivian Art Gallery and Swansea Indoor Market
+Glynn Vivian Art Gallery and Swansea Market

 The National Waterfront Museum tells the story of industry and innovation in Wales, now and over the last 300 years.
 Free entry and pre-booked groups benefit from 10 per cent off in the museum café and shop on a minimum spend of £5 per person and complimentary refreshments for the coach driver.